Food in Antarctica

 - Working mainly inside buildings 2750 calories (11550 KJ)

-The food eaten on bases in Antarctica is very similar to the food that you will eat at home, of course, there are national differences in what is on the menu, but it is basically very similar.
+The food eaten on bases in Antarctica is very similar to the food that you will eat at home, of course, there are national differences in what is on the menu, but it will be basically what you are used to.

 The biggest deficiency is in the supply of fresh fruit and vegetables - i.e. there aren't any for much of the time, only when a ship comes in or an infrequent aircraft lands.